© Crown copyright 2018

-We understand the concerns of people who do not wish to purchase goods exported from Israeli settlements in the Occupied Palestinian Territories.
-It was in order to enable consumers to make a more fully informed decision concerning the products they buy that, the Department for Environment, Food and Rural Affairs (Defra) introduced voluntary guidelines to enable produce from Israeli settlements in the Occupied Territories to be specifically labelled as such.
-See Defra’s technical advice on the labelling of produce grown in the Occupied Palestinian Territories.
+In order to enable consumers to make a more fully informed decision concerning the products they buy, in December 2009, the Department for Environment, Food and Rural Affairs (Defra) introduced voluntary guidelines to enable produce from Israeli settlements in the Occupied Territories to be specifically labelled as such.

 5. Human Rights

 The Palestinian Basic Law protects a number of key rights in the sphere of work.
 It provides for the right to form trade unions and to strike, in accordance with the law.
 It also provides for the right (and duty) to work, and for organisation of work in a way that provides justice to all and ensures the welfare and safety of workers, while also ensuring that they have social benefits.
 The Labour Law implements some, but not all of these provisions (including basic provisions for collective bargaining and dispute resolution).
-The International Labour Organisation sees a need to amend the Labour Law so that the minimum age of work is raised from 15 to 16 years, as foreseen in the Ministry of Social Affair’s National Strategic Plan for Child Protection.
+The International Labour Organisation sees a need to amend the Labour Law so that the minimum age of work is raised from 15 to 16 years.

 6. Bribery and Corruption